bcgov/NotifyBC/docs/docs/getting-started/usage.md

 To see the result of non super-admin requests, you can choose one of the following methods

-- [define admin ip list](../config-adminIpList/) and avoid putting localhost (127.0.0.1) in the list
+- customize [admin ip list](../config-adminIpList/) to omit localhost (127.0.0.1)
-- access the API explorer from another ip not in the admin ip list
+- access web console from another ip not in the admin ip list

 ## Anonymous user